A film documentary about Baudoin, a major figure in contemporary comic-strip art.

 For his part, Baudoin had a book, long on the back burner, that provided a title for our film.
 We started dreaming of a joint release: the film in cinemas and the album in bookstores, or even putting out a collectable item, a book/DVD boxed set.

-We have planned to finish the film between now and autumn 2012, and to show it to film festival programmers and distributors with a view to a theatrical release in 2013.
+We have planned to finish the film between now and early 2014 and to show it to film festival programmers and distributors with a view to a theatrical release at the end of 2014.

 What are the fund for?